ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _230:
-230 : PP target power loss redistribution range * SMAX If the Start Knot Index for EDGE2D Compatibility Option (ref)...
+230 : PP target power loss redistribution range * SMAX If the Start Knot Index for EDGE2D Compatibility Option (`231`)...

-  This parameter specifies the starting knot number for EDGE2D compatibility option 9 (ref).
+  This parameter specifies the starting knot number for EDGE2D compatibility option 9 (`269`_).
 SOL option 22 will start solving at this knot using the fluxes and background plasma conditions taken from EGE2D at this point.
 The following option describes what is done with the cells between the target and the starting point of the solver.

 .. _231:
 231 : Fill Option for Skipped Cells in EDGE2D Compatibility Option 9